 The truth is not every child who needs it has realistic access to quality ABA programs, for a variety of reasons.
 So to those parents and caregivers, my advice is to DIY: Do It Yourself.

 Empower yourself and help your child at the same time.
-Would it be great if everyone had quality ABA treatment options?
+Would it be great if everyone who needed it had quality ABA treatment options?
 Of course!
 But if that isn’t a reality for you, please don’t feel as if all hope is lost.
 Please note: I am NOT saying professional help won't be necessary.
 If there are no BCBA's in your area, don't fret!
 Many BCBA's provide remote services.
 You need a qualified professional overseeing what you are doing (at a frequency level you can afford) because like any intervention, if ABA is applied incorrectly it can actually be harmful.

 Here are my brief guidelines for how parents can work with their own kiddos:

 - Do your research: Become knowledgeable about Autism, Behavior Management, and ABA strategies (such as Prompting & Task Analysis).
 The more you learn through trainings, webinars, books, or research articles, the better you will be able to help your child.
 Much of the information available to professionals is not restricted, anyone can access it.

 - Learn how to collect ABC data: Antecedent-Behavior-Consequence data is very helpful for intervening on behaviors.
 Problem behaviors impede learning.
 In order to teach your child skills, it is critical to decrease disruptive behaviors.
 A fundamental knowledge of the functions of behavior, and reinforcement & punishment will empower a caregiver to confidently handle problem behaviors.